 Fundamentals and Best Practices for Handling Taxation of Multistate Employees

-This webinar discusses the handling of state taxes, wage and hour law, and garnishments when an employee lives in one state and works in another, or works in two or more states simultaneously.
-Includes determining liability as an employer, reciprocal agreements, resident and nonresident taxation, Form W-4 equivalents, state unemployment insurance, wage and hour law requirements and garnishment withholding.
+This webinar discusses the handling of state taxes, wage and hour law, and garnishments when an employee lives in one state and works in another or works in two or more states simultaneously.
+Includes determining liability as an employer, reciprocal agreements, resident and nonresident taxation, Form W-4 equivalents, state unemployment insurance, wage and hour law requirements and garnishment withholding including the effects of COVID-19 on these areas!

 Complying with the tax code, tax withholding requirements and deposit schedules for the IRS and one state is complicated enough.
-But for the multistate employer, multiply this by 5, 10, or 20 or even 50 and it can turn into a payroll department's worse nightmare.
+But for the multistate employer, multiply this by 5, 10, or 20 or even 50 and it can turn into a payroll department's nightmare.
+Add a pandemic to this mix and you can have the makings of a horror movie!
 Not only are there more rules and regulations to comply with, but the penalties can multiply if mistakes are made.

-All payroll professional must know the taxation and reporting requirements for all states where the company has employees working or in the case of reciprocal agreements, living.
+All payroll professionals must know the taxation and reporting requirements for all states where the company has employees working or in the case of reciprocal agreements, living.
 But for the payroll department that must handle employees who work in multiple states simultaneously or who travel to different states at different times for the employer the taxing and reporting requirements can become an arduous task at best and at worse a total fiasco.
-Questions must be answered, sometimes on an employee by employee or even tougher on a case by case basis for an individual employee.
+Employees working from home can add even more to the complexity!
+Questions must be answered, sometimes on an employee by employee or even tougher on a case-by-case basis for an individual employee.
 Which state income tax is withheld?
 Does it matter if the employee is a resident or a nonresident of the state?
 Are there any reciprocal agreements in effect that must be taken into consideration?
 Which state do we pay the SUI to and what happens if one of the states has disability insurance but the other doesn’t?
 Or worse yet what if both states require disability insurance to be deducted?

 Some employers may even think they have solved this logistics and regulations nightmare by simply withholding the income for and paying the SUI over to the state where the employee lives.
 And this might appear to be good in theory but in actual practice it is an audit disaster waiting to happen and happen it will.
 Only if the employee is performing some work in the state in which they live would the employer have a hope of passing the audit for paying the SUI.
 But when it comes to state income tax audits it won’t even come close.
 Most states require state income tax withholding for wages paid for work performed in the state.
 The only ground given in this area is usually for reciprocal agreements and nonresident employees who may be in the state for a limited time.
 No, the only way to determine the proper taxation for multiple state employees is by researching and apply the requirements for each state.
 And this is where this webinar will help.
 This webinar will cover the intricacies and requirements that must be addressed by the multistate employer.

-Also, an employer with employees working in multiple states doesn’t just have taxes to deal with.
+Also, an employer with employees working in multiple states does not just have taxes to deal with.
 Now there are also wage and hour laws to contend with!
 In a different (read: higher) minimum wage?
 Are the overtime rules different?
 Would that employee still be exempt?

 Areas covered in this webinar:

-•Which states require the use of their own Withholding Allowance Certificate, which states allow either theirs or the Form W-4, and which states don’t have a form
+- Which states require the use of their own Withholding Allowance Certificate, which states allow either theirs or the Form W-4, and which states do not have a form

 By the end of this webinar the attendee will have: